dkandalov/dkandalov.github.io/_posts/2016-06-07-From-Groovy-to-Kotlin.markdown

 #### Extending Groovy interfaces/classes in Kotlin
 If you plan to use Groovy API from Kotlin, be aware that it doesn't work very well at the moment.
-Basically, Kotlin compiler doesn't see method implementations of ``groovy.lang.GroovyObject`` generated by Groovy.
+Basically, the Kotlin compiler doesn't see method implementations of ``groovy.lang.GroovyObject`` generated by Groovy.

 The only workaround I found is to manually implement these methods in Kotlin.
 If you know the answer, I'll be grateful if you could reply to